griffithlab/civic-docs/docs/about/participating.rst

 There are several ways you can make a contribution to this important cause:

 - **View:** Make use of the community-created content in your own research by browsing, searching, and examining detailed evidence items.
-All CIViC data and source code are provided freely for almost any use.
+All CIViC data and source code are provided freely.

 - **Discuss:** Participate in an ongoing discussion in an effort to reach community consensus on the appropriate clinical action(s) for a genomic event via comments.